-SONGS OF THE ALAMO,\ and THE CITY OF DREAMS.
+SONGS OF THE ALAMO, and THE CITY OF DREAMS.

 Songs of the Alamo is a stirring border ballad telling of the Alamo and the subsequent degradation of the Texans under the hand of Burleson, Gregory and House.
-"The City of Dreams" is an exquisite description of the Carnival of New Orleans, and was the official norm of the Carnival at New Orleans, and was the official poem of the Carnival of 1909.
+"The City of Dreams" is an exquisite description of the Carnival at New Orleans, and was the official neem of the Carnival at New Orleans, and was the official poem of the Carnival of 1909.
 Other lyrics and ballads in this volume were published in various newspapers throughout the country.
+Paper 25 cents.
+Cloth 50 cents.

 THE SANGREAL.
 A version of the Arthurian Legend done in powerful blank verse, with Galahad appearing in the guise of a Bolshevik revolutionist to overthrow kings and archbishops and establish a Dictatorship of the Proletariat.
+Paper 25 cents.
+Cloth 50 cents.

-- Celebrates in poetic drama the deeds of JEAN LAFITTE. the Louisiana Pirate who saved the United States in the War of 1812 by the victory at New Orleans. - Paper 25 cents.
+JEAN LAFITTE.
+Celebrates in poetic drama the deeds of the Louisiana Pirate who saved the United States in the War of 1812 by the victory at New Orleans.

+Paper 25 cents.
 Cloth 50 cents.